Logansport, Indiana minor league baseball history: History

 The 1888 Logansport Oilers first began minor league play as members of the Indiana State League and won a championship in a shortened season.
 Logansport began play on May 11, 1888, as members of the Independent six–team league with fellow members representing from Indiana cities of Elkhart, Fort Wayne, Frankfort, Lafayette, and Marion.
 After the season began, the Lafayette, Indiana franchise withdrew on June 12, 1888, to join the Central Interstate League and were replaced by the South Bend Green Stockings.
 The 1888 Indiana State League folded mid–season, on June 18, 1888.
-The Logansport Oilers were in 1st place with a 10–3 record when the Indiana State League stopped play in 1888.
+The Logansport Oilers were in first place with a 10–3 record when the Indiana State League stopped play in 1888.

-The Indiana State League expanded and played as an eight–team league in 1890 and Logansport joined the league mid–season.
-The 1890 member teams to begin the season were Anderson, Bluffton, Elkhart, Fort Wayne Reds, Kokomo, Marion, Muncie and Peru.
-During the season, On July 6, 1890, Marion (27–24) transferred to Logansport.
-The team finished 29–29 overall to place 5th under manager Bob Berryhill.
+The Indiana State League expanded and played as an eight–team league in 1890, with Logansport joining the league mid–season.
+The 1890 member teams to begin the season were the Anderson, Bluffton, Elkhart, Fort Wayne Reds, Kokomo, Marion, Muncie and Peru teams.
+During the season, on July 6, 1890, Marion (27–24) transferred to Logansport.
+The team finished 29–29 overall to place fifth, playing the season under manager Bob Berryhill.

-The Logansport Ottos played as members of the 1896 six–team Independent level Indiana State League.
+The Logansport Ottos played a brief season as members of the 1896 six–team Independent level Indiana State League.
 The Ottos were the 1896 league champions with a 4–2 record under manager M.A Ryan.
 The league began play on July 26 and the season ended on August 4, 1896.
 The team was named after club owner Otto Kraus.